Publications

 Summary:

-Across a large experiment, we find that multi-modal models (ViT-num-spec models) are not just more accurate, but also more reliable, making them a
+AI forecasting models can behave unpredictably when inputs change slightly, which is risky in finance.
+We study models that use both numbers and images (multi-modal) and propose a causal rating method to test how robust they are.
+Across a large experiment, we find that multi-modal models (ViT-num-spec models) are not just more accurate, but also more reliable, making them a better fit for decision-making under uncertainty.

-Publication Type: Unpublished Manuscript
+Publication Type: [Under Review]

 Rating Sentiment Analysis Systems for Bias Through a Causal Lens